bonllavier/game_holberton/README.md

 ## How to install:
 This is webpage, so you just need to open the link below in Usage Section.
+### How to open the Unity Project:
+The Unity project is avaliable in this link: https://drive.google.com/open?id=1Gs3YAJZ15FfnNPZAiycjQuKHpV2fmz4Z Because git doesnt let me upload files greater than 100 mb.
+Download the folder and just open it like a existing project in Unity Hub.
+Let it load, and thats all.

 ## Usage